AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/vertical-tabs.md

 You can easily customize your Vertical tabs experience for visitors with the Configure Dialog.
 You can also define Vertical tabs options with ease for a seamless user experience.

-## Configure Dialog {#configure-dialog}

-You can easily customize your Vertical tabs experience for visitors with the Configure Dialog.
-You can also define Vertical tabs options with ease for a seamless user experience.

 ### Basic Tab {#basic-tab}

 ![Basic tab](/help/adaptive-forms/assets/vertical-tab-basic.png)